Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - At home this year, Los Angeles has two wins against the spread and is 2-1 overall.

-- Los Angeles has gone over the total in all three home games this year.
+- In three home games this year, Los Angeles has gone over the total each time.

-- Detroit has one win against the spread, and is 0-3 overall, on the road.
+- In away games, Detroit has only one win against the spread and is 0-3 overall.

-- In three road games this year, Detroit has hit the over once.
+- In three road games this season, Detroit has hit the over once.

 Powered by Data Skrive.